nextcloud-releases/all-in-one/readme.md

 - A+ security in Nextcloud security scan
 - Ready to be used behind existing [Reverse proxies](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md)
 - Can be used behind [Cloudflare Tunnel](https://github.com/nextcloud/all-in-one#how-to-run-nextcloud-behind-a-cloudflare-tunnel)
-- Can be used inside [Tailscale network](https://github.com/nextcloud/all-in-one/discussions/5439)
+- Can be used via [Tailscale](https://github.com/nextcloud/all-in-one/discussions/5439)
 - Ready for big file uploads up to 10 GB on public links, [adjustable](https://github.com/nextcloud/all-in-one#how-to-adjust-the-upload-limit-for-nextcloud) (logged in users can upload much bigger files using the webinterface or the mobile/desktop clients since chunking is used in that case)
 - PHP and web server timeouts set to 3600s, [adjustable](https://github.com/nextcloud/all-in-one#how-to-adjust-the-max-execution-time-for-nextcloud) (important for big file uploads)
 - Defaults to a max of 512 MB RAM per PHP process, [adjustable](https://github.com/nextcloud/all-in-one#how-to-adjust-the-php-memory-limit-for-nextcloud)